anorman728/Phlute/README.md

 I do everything in Linux systems, so sorry if it doesn't work as well for Windows systems.

+Heredocs and nowdocs are nodocs. ...That means that they don't work so well here.
+But they may in the future.

 Why is it called "Phlute"?
 Because I'm terrible at naming things.